 - Get an independent appraisal

 3. The Relative Should Use the Property as Their Primary Residence

-If the taxpayer wants the property to be considered rental property for tax purposes and they rent it to a relative for the year, that relative must use it as a primary residence.
+If you want the property to be considered rental property for tax purposes and you rent it to a relative for the year, that relative must use it as a primary residence.
 Otherwise, just as with renting at a below market price, every day the relative spends in the house will be considered a personal use day for the owner.
 So, if the relative just stays in the house for three months out of the year but has their principal residence elsewhere, that will kick the property right out of the rental property classification.

 4. Be Cautious About Using a “Good Tenant” Discount

-The taxpayer may be able to give their relative a small price break by using what is known as a “good tenant discount”.
+You may be able to give your relative a small price break by using what is known as a “good tenant discount”.
 Although 20 percent has been allowed in the past, that’s not a shoo-in.
 It’s safer and easier to defend a 10 percent discount.

 5. Don’t Subsidize the Rent through “Gifts”